jvolima/auth-and-email/README.md

 }
 ```
 STATUS: 404 NOT FOUND <br/>
-DESCRIPTION: the code provided does not belong to any user <br/>
+DESCRIPTION: the token provided does not belong to any user <br/>
 BODY (JSON):
 ```json
 {